No. 3 Kansas beats Iowa St 71-58, moves to Big 12 title game - NewsBreak

 No. 3 Kansas beats Iowa St 71-58, moves to Big 12 title game

-Jalen Wilson had 25 points and 10 rebounds, Gradey Dick made a couple of crucial baskets during a second-half run to help Kansas regain control, and the third-ranked Jayhawks cruised past Iowa State 71-58 on Friday night to move within one more win of defending their tournament title.
+Jalen Wilson had 25 points and 10 rebounds, Gradey Dick made a couple of crucial baskets during a second-half run that gave Kansas control, and the third-ranked Jayhawks went on to beat Iowa State 71-58 on Friday night to reach the Big 12 Tournament title game.

-“It was great to talk to him, hear his voice,” Wilson said of Self, who went to the hospital Wednesday night and is out for the tournament.
-“He was super proud of how we did last game and I’m sure he’ll be proud of us this game.”

-Dick finished with 15 points for the top-seeded Jayhawks (27-6), who fell behind early in the second half before the defending champs rallied to reach Saturday night’s title game against No. 7 Texas.
+Dick finished with 15 points for the top-seeded Jayhawks (27-6), who fell behind early in the second half before the defending champs rallied to reach Saturday night's title game against seventh-ranked Texas or No. 22 TCU.

+The Jayhawks were once again without Hall of Fame coach Bill Self, who is recovering after a hospital trip Wednesday night for what doctors with the University of Kansas Health System would only call “a standard procedure."

-Longtime assistant Norm Roberts, serving as the acting coach, said Self was “doing a lot better.”
-It’s still unknown whether he will be available when the Jayhawks begin the defense of their NCAA championship next week.
+Longtime assistant Norm Roberts, serving as the acting coach, said Self addressed the Jayhawks remotely during breakfast and was “doing a lot better."
+It's still unclear whether he will be available to coach next week, when they begin defense of the NCAA title they won with a stirring comeback win over North Carolina last April.

-“We talked to him today, earlier this morning, going over the game plan — how we wanted to guard, what we wanted to do — and he was good with that,” Roberts said.
-“He talked to us right after the game and was so excited about the way the guys played.
-He said, ‘Hey, we really guarded today.’
-He was really happy for our guys.”

 Jaren Holmes had 16 points to lead the No. 5 seed Cyclones (19-13).
 Robert Jones finished with 11.